 Most copies of the Greek Septuagint had used kyrios (‘Lord’) as a proper noun in place of Jehovah/Yahweh.
-Yes, the Septuagint didn’t say “the Lord,” but just “Lord” where it originally said YHWH in the Hebrew, treating Lord as if it’s a personal name.
+Yes, the Septuagint didn’t say “the Lord,” but just “Lord” where it originally said YHWH in Hebrew, treating Lord as if it’s a personal name.

 ‘don’t mention the names of other gods or speak of them in any way.’ —Exodus 23:13

 Since returning from exile in Babylon, the Jews did something new.
-Scholars tell us that the Jews felt so horribly ashamed of their captivity, that they adopted the same method used with pagan gods to avoid saying the name of their own God.
+Scholars tell us that the Jews likely felt so horribly ashamed of their captivity, that they adopted the same method used with pagan gods to avoid saying the name of their own God.

 There in an alien land?’

-This legal loophole allowed you to ‘say’ YHWH and not break the law, nor risk your expensive scrolls and letters being confiscated and destroyed.
+This method allowed you to ‘say’ YHWH and not break the law, nor risk your expensive scrolls and letters being confiscated and destroyed.
 By the time of Jesus, this custom was centuries old.

 If Lord is indeed a euphemism, how should it be translated?
 Translation is not a mere word-for-word transcription.
 A proper translation aims to convey the full meaning that the original writer meant, and the meaning the audience was meant to understand.

 If a Hebrew, Aramaic, or Greek word is meant to be understood as a euphemism, then the meaning of the euphemism must be conveyed to modern readers.
 Sometimes you can just use an equivalent euphemism in English.
-In which case, there is no problem.
+In this case, there is no problem.

 For example, in Hebrew, to ‘cover your feet’ was a euphemism for emptying your bowels.
 In English, this is no problem, because translators can just replace it with an equivalent English euphemism (of which we have plenty!).
-Therefore, the full meaning of the original words are conveyed, and everyone knows what we’re talking about.
+Therefore, the full meaning of the original words is conveyed, and everyone knows what we’re talking about.

 This is the standard way to translate euphemisms and idioms in Bible translation.
-It is the method taught in training courses for those producing Bible translations for minority languages and sign languages (although no such courses yet recognize Lord as a euphemism for Jehovah/Yahweh).
+It is the method taught in training courses for those producing Bible translations for minority languages and sign languages (although no such courses yet recognize Lord as a euphemism for YHWH).
 Translators are told to find an equivalent euphemism in their target language, and if one doesn’t exist, to just say what it means.

 Imagine what the Bible would look like if euphemisms and idioms were not translated into an English equivalent, or into words saying what it actually means.
 Large parts of the Bible would be extremely hard to understand.
 Just look at the many literal word-for-word translations out there.